-- Legal persons have the capacity for civil rights and civil conducts; - A legal person assumes civil liability by all its property; - After the legal person has assumed legal responsibility, recovery might be sought from the legal representative; - The legal person does not have legal responsibility anymore after it has been dissolved; - When a legal person dissolves, the board of directors or other members of decision-making bodies are responsible for liquidation-during liquidation, the legal person survives but is not allowed to engage in other activities except liquidation, and - The investor for a for-profit legal person may not harm the interest of the legal person or the investors.
+- Legal persons have the capacity for civil rights and civil conducts - A legal person assumes civil liability by all its property - After the legal person has assumed legal responsibility, recovery might be sought from the legal representative - The legal person does not have legal responsibility anymore after it has been dissolved - When a legal person dissolves, the board of directors or other members of decisionmaking bodies are responsible for

+- liquidation.
+During liquidation, the legal person survives but is not allowed to engage in other activities except liquidation. - The investor for a for-profit legal person may not harm the interest of the legal person or the investors.

-Civil rights
+Civil rights: